biodataprog/GEN220_2020/docs/index.md

-# GEN220: Highthroughput Biological Data Analysis - Fall 2020 (Apocalypse edition)
+# GEN220: Highthroughput Biological Data Analysis - Fall 2020

 See the [Syllabus](Resources/Syllabus) [PDF](Resources/Syllabus.pdf)
 for an overview of lecture topics.

+We will use [Piazza](https://piazza.com/ucr/fall2020/gen220/home)  for discussions and Q&A.

 Examples worked during class will be uploaded in [this working repository](https://github.com/biodataprog/GEN220_2020_examples).
 To check it out and keep it update.